-- If the light does not illuminate with the ignition switch turned ON, have the vehicle checked by a NISSAN dealer as soon as possible. - If the light illuminates while driving. avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed, pull off the road to a safe location and stop the vehicle as soon as possible.
-Driving with under-inflated tires may permanently damage the tires and increase the likelihood of tire failure.
+- If the light does not illuminate with the ignition switch turned ON, have the vehicle checked by a NISSAN dealer as soon as possible. - If the light illuminates while driving, avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed, pull off the road to a safe location and stop the vehicle as soon as possible.
 Serious vehicle damage could occur and may lead to an accident and could result in serious personal injury.
 Check the tire pressure for all four tires.
 Adjust the tire pressure to the recommended COLD tire pressure shown on the Tire and Loading Information label to turn the low tire pressure warning light OFF.
-If the light stays on after adjusting the tire pressure and driving over 16 MPH (25 km/h), have the system checked by a NISSAN dealer.
+If the light still comes on while driving after adjusting the tire pressure, a tire may be flat.
 If you have a flat tire, replace it with a spare tire as soon as possible.

 - When a spare tire is mounted or a wheel is replaced, the TPMS will not function and the low tire pressure warning light will flash for approximately 1 minute.
-The light will remain on after 1 minute.
-Contact vour NISSAN dealer as soon as possible for tire replacement and/or system resetting. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS.
+The light will remain on after the 1 minute.
+Contact your NISSAN dealer as soon as possible for tire replacement and/or system resetting. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS.

-- The TPMS is not a substitute for the regular tire pressure check.
-Be sure to check the tire pressure regularly. - If the vehicle is being driven at speeds of less than 16 MPH (25 km/h), the TPMS may not operate correctly. - .
-Be sure to install the specified size of tires to the front and rear.
+The TPMS is not a substitute for the regular tire pressure check.
+Be sure to check the tire pressure regularly.

+- If the vehicle is being driven at speeds of less than 16 MPH (25 km/h), the TPMS may not operate correctly. - Be sure to install the specified size of tires to the front and rear.